 - Don’t do things like look for a location and then get your fund funds in a compartmentalized way (one at a time).
 You will have to do several things at the same time!
 This is why keeping organized from the very beginning is essential.
 (A business plan will help you start off on the right foot).

 - Be patient and take your time to find the perfect location.

 - Almost any landlord or property manager is going to want you to have a business plan.

 - You also want to come up with a “business resume,” something you can show to a perspective landlord, and explain why you will be a successful business owner.
 You have to prove that you are personally capable and financially capable and that it won’t be a risk for them.
 They want a long-term renter.

 - You don’t need to have money yourself, but you need to be connected to money.
 In other words, having a potential backup investor may be needed.
 The landlord will want some collateral (guarantee) that the business is going to work out, especially if you are a first-time business owner.

 - It’s a challenge to determine the duration of the lease.
 The lease gives you the legal right to keep running the business.
 The first few years are essentially putting in the work to make the rest of the years worth it.
 You’ll want to make it through it, but not be committed to a long term if it doesn’t work out.

 - Read the lease carefully.
 Don’t rush into anything.
 Once you sign a lease, you can no longer back out.

-Our Coffee Shop Business Plan Guide Offers a one-hour lease negotiation audio interview with a lease expert you will want to hear before you start looking for a location for your coffee business.
+Our Coffee Shop Startups Kit Offers a one-hour lease negotiation audio interview with a lease expert you will want to hear before you start looking for a location for your coffee business.